the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 Firstly, consider how you will support speakers in developing inclusive material that is pitched to the correct audience, which in this case will be members of the public and people with lived experience).
 This may mean developing and sharing guidance on session content, or could also be giving feedback on presentation drafts.
 Ensure that you contact and confirm your speakers with enough notice that allows them to prepare and revise material.
-> Please refer to the Accessibility Guide for more recommendations on what to include in a speaker guidance pack for how to make presentations accessible.

 Secondly, it is best practice to send out content before the session or event to ensure that people with sensory impairments, or who may require more time to review and engage with the material, are able to understand and take part.